 Delta Days in the Nation’s Capital

 In 1989, the National Social Action Commission instituted Delta Days in the Nation’s Capital, an annual legislative conference to increase members’ involvement in the national public policy-making process.
 The annual conference includes legislative briefings, issue forums, and advocacy skills development.
-Featured speakers include key policy makers, members of the United States Congress, Congressional staff members, and national issues experts.
+Featured speakers include key policymakers, members of the United States Congress, Congressional staff members, and national issues experts.

 Delta Days at the United Nations

 In March 2003, Delta Sigma Theta Sorority, Inc. became a Non-Governmental Organization (NGO) at the United Nations.
 In a presentation by Hanifa Mezoui, Chief NGO Section, Department of Economic and Social Affairs of the UN (ECOSOC), Past National President Gwendolyn Boyd (who served as National President during this time) accepted the credentials on behalf of the sorority, before 150 members of the organization from across the country.
-Delta Sigma Theta was welcomed to the United Nations by Assistant Secretary General for External Affairs, Gillian Sorensen, who asked the sorority in her keynote address to “use your NGO status to monitor the status of women and children in the world and bind together with other NGOs to insure that the UN honors its commitments.”
+Delta Sigma Theta was welcomed to the United Nations by Assistant Secretary-General for External Affairs, Gillian Sorensen, who asked the sorority in her keynote address to “use your NGO status to monitor the status of women and children in the world and bind together with other NGOs to ensure that the UN honors its commitments.”

 Delta Sigma Theta was granted Special Consultative Status as an NGO to the Economic and Social Council of the UN as a result of its volunteer services and humanitarian efforts performed to address issues throughout the world.
 Special Consultative Status as an NGO allows the organization to provide analysis and expertise in monitoring and implementing international agreements on issues of mutual concern.
 As an NGO, Delta has the opportunity to gain access to and disseminate information concerning a range of issues on women and children in which the United Nations is involved.
 Delta representatives attend regular briefings and disseminate information on UN activities to its members and the community at large.